Mark-Seaman/UNC-BACS350/markdown/docs/Welcome.md

 ## Grades

 The 14 projects will be due each Friday.
+Late work will be marked down by 10%.
+Do not fall behind since it is difficult to catch up.
 There will be no exams and no graded reading.

 ## Course Objective